-PYPL actually hit record highs following the announcement.
+PYPL actually hit record highs following the announcement in 2020.
 It's interesting to see PayPal managing to push through with a cryptocurrency service while Facebook's Libra stablecoin project stalls.

 Somewhat ironically, PayPal co-founder Luke Nosek said in 2019 that the firm had originally wanted to create a digital currency, as opposed to the PayPal you see today, but it wasn’t possible at the time due to institutional pressure.
 The question now is whether PayPal plans to launch its own cryptocurrency in the future.